Oldranda1414/AutoDev/docs/architectural-design.md

 <!-- TODO add here the structure of the custom prompt -->
 <!-- probably json I guess -->

+## Generation Halting

+The user can halt the generation of the development environment in any moment by pressing `ctrl + C` on their keyboard.

+This is inline with the behaviour of most command line tools.

 ## Modules

 The source code organized in the following modules: